supernovus/PSpec/README.txt

 Well, I must send cudos to the original authors of RSpec and Cucumber, without them, this wouldn't exist.

-Also, a big cheers to Carl Masak, who is always friendly and helpful, and who offered a solution to the .times method for Int objects.
+Also, a big cheers to Carl Masak, who is always friendly and helpful!
 And a call-out to Larry Wall whose help on the #perl6 channel has been greatly appreciated!
 I guess I should also thank him for creating Perl :-)

+Since writing the original version of this Credits section, I've received a lot of help and feedback from many people on the #perl6 channel.
+Thanks to the whole Perl 6 community for being awesome!

 ~ License ~